22 Affordable and Unique Summer Activites for Children

 - Play water balloon baseball.

 - On a hot day go visit a nursing home.
-Not only does this get your family out of the sun and rising temps, you will bless somebody else’s day.
+Not only does this get your family out of the sun and rising temps, but you will also bless somebody else’s day.

 - Tie-dye t-shirts.